Julia Cuba Lewis - Executive Director

 BA in Women’s Studies, Creative Writing, Literary Studies, Beloit College, Beloit, WI; Master of Science in Social Work, University of Texas at Austin

-Before GEN, Julia worked for eight years at the Girl Scouts of Central Texas running various outreach programs that served at-risk girls.
+Before joining the Girls Empowerment Network team as Executive Director in 2006, Julia worked for eight years at the Girl Scouts of Central Texas running various outreach programs that served at-risk girls.
 Prior to that, she worked in Chicago at several grassroots women’s agencies on equal employment opportunities, international women’s issues, mentor programs and emergency rape counseling.
 She is the recipient of numerous professional and academic awards, including Austin Under 40.
 While earning her Master’s degree at UT, she was honored as the NASW Student of the Year for the City of Austin and again for the State of Texas, and was the student commencement speaker for her graduating class.
 She is past Secretary and two-time Chair of the Austin Commission for Women, and is a graduate of Leadership Austin and Leadership Texas.
 Julia was also a Visiting Scholar and Community Sabbatical Recipient through The University of Texas Humanities Institute.
-Julia previously taught a graduate course at the U.T.
-School of Social Work called Leadership of Human Service Organizations, and currently co-teaches a certification program at U.T. called The Executive Director Lab, which provides real leadership resources and strategies to emerging leaders.
-She is a Trustee on the board of the Khabele School.
+Julia teaches a fundraising course at The UT School of Social Work graduate program as adjunct faculty, and also co-teaches a certification program called The Executive Director Lab, which provides real leadership resources and strategies to emerging leaders.
+She is a Trustee on the board of the Headwaters School.
 She was the narrator and troop leader in an award-winning documentary about a program she directed while at the Girl Scouts called Troop 1500, which aired on PBS to more than 800,000 viewers in March 2006 and was highlighted in O Magazine, People Magazine, This American Life and won the runner up “Audience Award” at SXSW.
 The documentary, about a Girl Scout troop with incarcerated mothers, had a successful U.S. tour with Julia as its spokesperson and can still be seen on PBS today.